aws-powertools/powertools-lambda-dotnet/docs/core/logging.md

 By definition Powertools outputs logging keys using **snake case** (e.g. *"function_memory_size": 128*).
 This allows developers using different Powertools runtimes, to search logs across services written in languages such as Python or TypeScript.

-If you want to override the default behaviour you can either set the desired casing through attributes, as described in the example below, or by setting the `POWERTOOLS_LOGGER_CASE` environment variable on your AWS Lambda function.
+If you want to override the default behavior you can either set the desired casing through attributes, as described in the example below, or by setting the `POWERTOOLS_LOGGER_CASE` environment variable on your AWS Lambda function.
 Allowed values are: `CamelCase`, `PascalCase` and `SnakeCase`.

 === "Output casing via attribute parameter"